AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-blocked-people-in-a-smart-campaign.md

 ---
 # View Blocked People in a Smart Campaign {#view-blocked-people-in-a-smart-campaign}

-Blocked people in the Marketo database are marked blocklisted, unsubscribed, marketing suspended, and/or have an invalid or empty email.
+Blocked people in the Marketo Engage database are marked blocklisted, unsubscribed, marketing suspended, and/or have an invalid or empty email.

->[!NOTE]
->
->Marketo is in the process of changing terms such as Blacklist and Whitelist to Blocklist and Allowlist in our product.
-During this update, you may see the old terms in our UI and documentation screenshots, and the new terms in our documentation text.
-We apologize for any confusion.

-1. In your smart campaign, click on **Schedule**.
-Under **Smart List Status** click on the second link.
+1. In your Smart Campaign, click **[!UICONTROL Schedule]**.
+Under **[!UICONTROL Smart List Status]**, click the second link.

    ![](assets/image2014-9-22-16-3a47-3a38.png)

    >[!NOTE]
    >
    >People who have reached their communication limits may also be blocked from receiving mails.
-Learn how to [edit communication limits](/help/marketo/product-docs/administration/email-setup/enable-communication-limits.md) in the Admin section.
+Learn how to [edit communication limits](/help/marketo/product-docs/administration/email-setup/enable-communication-limits.md){target="_blank"} in the Admin section.

    The Blocked People tab shows people who might not receive mailings.